-Her work hopes to merge the worlds of art and science.
+Her work bridges both the worlds of art and science.

 Certificate IV in Training and Assessment

 Charles Darwin University, Darwin, NT, Australia , Jan 2011- Nov 2013.

 Permaculture Teacher Training and Facilitation-

 Permaculture College Australia, NSW, October 2015

 Permaculture Design Course –